DataDog/hiring-engineers/answers.md

 * Take a snapshot of this graph and use the @ notation to send it to yourself.
 <img src="http://480103081bda39217c58-f86642ef36cf4c67ddae8eac86589bac.r68.cf1.rackcdn.com/snapshot%20taken%20and%20sent.png" width="800" height="332" alt="_DSC4652"></a>

-Bonus Question: What is the Anomaly graph displaying?
+** Bonus Question: What is the Anomaly graph displaying?
+Its using data to keep track of whats normal in its opinion bassed off the prior data.
+The more data the better the algorithm can identify things that are not normal.
+This specif graph is looking at mysql cpu performance and bassed off of how its has been running in the past it can identify things out of the ordinary.